quarkus-qe/quarkus-openshift-test-suite/README.md

 Uses a self-signed certificate generated during the build, so that the test is fully self-contained.

 This test doesn't run on OpenShift (yet).

+### `security/https-2way`

+Verifies that accessing an HTTPS endpoint with client certificate is posible.
+The client certificate is required in this test.
+Uses self-signed certificates generated during the build, so that the test is fully self-contained.

+This test doesn't run on OpenShift (yet).